-4 Structural Perturbations
+5 Structural Perturbations

 The foregoing has treated the problem of optimal change decisions in an environment in which the only source of structural change is the application of interventions by the Organizational Designer.
 While we may have been uncertain regarding actual payoffs and implementation times, we were nevertheless able to rely on the fact that the organizational structure itself was never in question.
 Although reasonable as a first approximation, we are naturally led to ask how things might differ if this constraint were relaxed.
-What if, in addition to our own interventions, organizational structure were subject to perturbations arising from other sources?
+What if, in addition to our own interventions, organizational structure was subject to perturbations arising from other sources?

 The core of our perturbation framework is as follows.
 Assume that, in addition to the Organizational Designer, Chance may attempt to modify organizational structure by applying transformations from the set \mathbb{T}C ; \mathbb{T}C need not be equal to \mathbb{T} .
 For the purposes of our analyses, we shall further presume that each player may elect to apply only one transformation at a time (i.e., before a response from the other player is possible), and that any transformation applied by the other player begins implementation immediately following the completion of the transformation which is already in progress (assuming one has already been applied).
 Thus, if the Designer applies transformation T_1 at time t, then Chance may respond with any transformation $T_C \in \mathbb{T}C$ from time t to $t + \Delta(T_1)$.
-If Chance has not applied a transformation by time $t + \Delta(T_1) + \Delta(T_C)$ for his or her opportunity.
+If Chance has not applied a transformation by time $t + \Delta(T_1)$, then the Designer may do so; otherwise, the Designer must wait until $t + \Delta(T_1) + \Delta(T_C)$ for his or her opportunity.
 If no transformation is "in play," neither player is obligated to act, and either may wait for any length of time before attempting to apply a new transformation.